 Rickleån is a very beautiful river with a unique character.
-Rickleån is a so-called seapool, a rapids that flows straight into the sea.
+Rickleån has a so-called Seapool , a rapids that flows straight into the sea.
 In Sweden, there are only two major watercourses of that nature, Emån the other.

-Rickleån is also unique in that the lower parts of the river downstream of Robertsfors have never been flooded.
+Rickleån is also unique in that the lower parts of the river, downstream of Robertsfors, have never been cleaned of raft joints but retain their original character with large boulders and varying streams.
 Rickleån is mainly known for spring and autumn fishing for large sea trout, but grayling fishing can sometimes be really good and the salmon stock is now on the rise.

 Rickleå By (SFF) manages the lower part of Rickleån and has managed salmon fishing in the river since 1583 (however, the association was formed in 1982).